chastik/WissKI/01_Session/04U_Core-Entities.md

 | 6    | Which entities belong to the **domain ontology (MEGA)**? | Extend semantic meaning    |

-### Support Material

-Clarification – What are we modeling here?
+### Clarification – What are we modeling here?

-In this unit, we are not yet extending or editing the ontology itself.
-Instead, we are conceptualizing the domain by identifying core entities and their relationships.
+In this unit, we are not building an ontology yet.

+We are conceptualizing part of a domain by describing entities and relationships.

-The result is a domain model (concept map), which we will later formalize in Protégé (Unit 5) and implement in WissKI (Session 2).
+The output is an extension of a domain model – a structured understanding of your collection.

+This extension will be formalized later in Protégé (ontology) and implemented in WissKI.

-The MEGA ontology serves as inspiration and reference, but we can adjust or extend concepts based on our needs.
+The MEGA ontology is used as inspiration and vocabulary support, not as a constraint.

-Possible MEGA domain classes:

-* Game, GameSeries, Publisher, Platform, Developer, Release, PhysicalCopy
-* Identifiers: InventoryNumber, ProductCode, ISBN (← bridge to exercise)

-NOCH UNKLAR was muss vorgestellt werden?
-Beispielobjekte? ... ?
-Wird eher was konzeptualisiert was es bereits gibt oder eine Erweiterung der bestehenden Ontologie ????

-### Mapping to CIDOC CRM
+### CIDOC CRM Mapping (Examples)

 | Domain            | CIDOC CRM Suggestion    |
 | ----------------- | ----------------------- |